webqit/webqit-community.docs/objective-sql/README.md

 [Learn more about the API](the-api) and see just what's possible.
 (DOCS coming soon.)

 ## Storage
-Objective SQL lets you decide between underlying storage technologies without changing code.
+Objective SQL lets us decide between underlying storage technologies without changing code.

-While we've used the inbuilt in-memory store in the examples above, we could easily switch to a persistent storage engine, like IndexedDB, by simply swiping in the appropriate client...
+While we've used the inbuilt in-memory store in the examples above, we could easily switch to a persistent storage engine, like the IndexedDB that ships with browsers, by simply swiping in the appropriate client in the `import` statement...

 ```js
 import {